AndreeaMocanu18/Testare_Manuala/Database_Project_For_<Application_Name>.md

-<h1>Database Project for **Inserati aici numele aplicatiei pe care o testati**</h1>
+<h1>Database Project for **Studenti**</h1>

 The scope of this project is to use all the SQL knowledge gained throught the Software Testing course and apply them in practice.

-Application under test: **Inserati aici numele aplicatiei pe care o testati**
+Application under test: <strong>Studenti database</strong>

 Tools used: MySQL Workbench

-Database description: **Inserati aici o scurta descriere a bazei de date care sa contina scopul ei, informatiile generale pe care le veti salva si orice alte informatii considerati ca sunt relevante pentru o descriere**
+Database description: The project consists in creating a database called "Studenti", that consists of five tables with links between them, SQL commands suitable for adding lines with information and displaying data through the application.
+The five tables will contain information about students, personal data about them, including faculty, grades and subjects.

 <ol>
 <li>Database Schema </li>